April 30, 2021 5 min read

 Photographs courtesy of Dr. Salles.

-We’d love talking with women in medicine who prioritize self-care and self-expression.
+We’d love talking with women in medicine who manifest self-care and self-expression.
 If you know someone who can teach us a thing or two, email us their details!

 Comments will be approved before showing up.